 In Southwest Missouri, this two-year community college is making strides in educating tomorrow’s leaders on renewable energy.
 Crowder College in Neosho has an average class size of 17 students, making instructors more accessible and focusing on individualized attention.

 Crowder College collaborated with the School of Engineering at the University of Missouri at Rolla to design its Alternative Energy Program.
 The collaboration offers science and engineering students a unique foundation in solar and renewable energy technology. and wind technologies and applications.
 The program emphasizes learning through team-based applied research projects.
 Crowder College operates the state’s renewable energy education center, known as the Missouri Alternative and Renewable Energy Technology Center.
-In addition, students participate in U.S. Department of Energy’s Solar Decathlon, having designed various solar-powered homes (and even earned a few first-place finishes over the years).
+In addition, students participate in the U.S. Department of Energy’s Solar Decathlon, having designed various solar-powered homes (and even earned a few first-place finishes over the years).

 Southern New Hampshire University – Manchester, NH